-This meeting seeks to examine how global and regional governance currently contributes -- and could contribute more in the future -- to the control of alcohol for public health purposes.
-The meeting also intends to investigate how global and regional governance arrangements, especially through trade and investment law, limit the domestic regulation of alcohol, and options for remedying this situation.
-Contributions relevant to these topics are sought from those involved in social, political science and policy research and in public health legal research.
+This meeting sought to examine how global and regional governance currently contributes -- and could contribute more in the future -- to the control of alcohol for public health purposes.
+The meeting also investigated how global and regional governance arrangements, especially through trade and investment law, limit the domestic regulation of alcohol, and options for remedying this situation.
+Contributions relevant to these topics were sought from those involved in social, political science and policy research and in public health legal research.

 Background to the Meeting

 Urgent action is needed by governments to control the marketing, labelling and availability of alcohol given the growing evidence about the burden of disease and premature mortality associated with alcohol consumption.
 But alcohol needs to be seen not just as a domestic issue, but as a global health problem.
 The sources of the harm (especially in the form of global alcohol industry conduct) cross borders, nearly all countries experience a range of harms from alcohol consumption, and the potential solutions to these problems increasingly require international innovation and solidarity through global governance.
 In this context, ‘global governance’ refers to the laws, rules, norms, institutions, processes and practices of state and non-state actors across national borders relating to alcohol.

 Alcohol is the great exception among problematic psychoactive substances in not being covered by any public health-oriented international drug control conventions.
 The only international body with a continuing concern with alcohol issues, the World Health Organization (WHO), has expressed good intentions in the Global Strategy to Reduce the Harmful Use of Alcohol and in the Global Action Plan for the Prevention and Control of NCDs 2013-2020.
 The WHO is singularly well-placed to improve the global governance of alcohol, with its scientific and technical expertise and its range of instrument-making powers.
 But it also lacks resources for effective action, with fewer than a handful of staff committed to the area.